xzel23/meja/doc/SELECTIVE-PUBLISHING-CONCEPT.md

 successfully published to Maven Central.
 It contains:

 - The current BOM version.
+- The source revision represented by the current BOM, so catalog changes can be compared with the last BOM release.
 - Each publishable module's current published version.
 - The source revision represented by the last publication of each module.
 - Optional module ownership paths used to determine whether a module changed.